Caught on camera: Kansas City couple finds themselves in line of gunfire

 KANSAS CITY, Mo.
-(FOX4KC/WDAF) — A husband and wife found themselves swerving away from gunshots in Kansas City, and it was all caught on video.
+(WDAF) — A husband and wife found themselves swerving away from gunshots in Kansas City, and it was all caught on video.

 It happened Friday as the couple left a friend’s house to go home.